 After completing his tour of duty in the European Theatre, Drew returned to the United States, working at various training bases.
 In 1945 he was transferred to Iwo Jima, Japan in the Pacific Theatre of Operations flying P-47 Thunderbolts with the 413th Squadron, 414th Fighter Group, 10th Air Force (Ed. which will be the subject of an upcoming Feature on this site).

-At the end of the war he was officially credited with 6 aerial kills, one ground kill, one water kill (shot down first ever two Me-262’s), sank and burned largest aircraft in world, the Blohm & Voss BV238-V1 on 18 September 1944.
+At the end of the war he was officially credited with 6 aerial kills, one ground kill, and one water kill when he sank the largest aircraft in world, the Blohm & Voss BV238-V1 on 18 September 1944.

 Text adapted from americanairmuseum.com